 Writing has always brought me solace, but I’ve often been pretty shit at publishing it.
 I’m trying to work on that.
 I’ve been pretty successful in my occasional personal newsletter, Seasons of Kyle.
 And of course: Warpspire.

-Since Microsoft acquired GitHub, I found myself in an unexpected situation: wealthy.
-I don’t care about legacy or turning my too-large pile money into an even larger pile.
-So I’m trying to give money away to people and organizations that can put it to good use.
-My goal is to donate more money than I spend each year, and give away my lifetime gift tax exemption to friends & family while I’m still alive.
+Some weird shit happened and as a result I’ve found myself in an unexpected situation: wealthy.
+I don’t care about legacy or turning my too-large pile money into an even larger pile — so every year I give a bunch of money to people and organizations that can put it to good use.
+My goal is to donate more money than I spend each year, and use up my lifetime gift tax exemption (at minimum) while I’m still alive.

 Truth be told, I am not pushing that hard.
 I’m not interested in cranking any longer.
 I’d rather spend my time with friends and family.
 Maybe reading.
 Or just enjoying the mountains with Jessica.
 Some days that’s felling trees at my off-grid property, Leaping Daisy.
 Other times it’s snowboarding at Kirkwood.
 Or riding my Nomad up Tahoe Mountain.
 And occasionally backpacking in my back yard, Desolation Wilderness.

 Then again, sometimes I’m just enjoying the pool in Palm Springs, my home-away-from-home.

 I did tell you I was retired, didn’t I?